 New Scientist writes that experimental cancer drug from Amgen appears effective at targeting cancers with KRAS mutations.

-The companies plan to codevelop Adaptive's ClonoSeq assay to measure minimal residual disease in several of Amgen's hematology drug development programs.
+The partners will use Adaptive's ClonoSeq assay to assess minimal residual disease in several of Amgen's hematology drug development programs.

 The UK is partnering with pharmaceutical companies to sequence and analyze DNA samples from UK Biobank participants.